KE-UniLiv/IDEA2/README.md

 ## LLMs and Hyperparameters 🤖

-Both `Gemini` and TODO `GPT` models are supported for the extraction of CQs from [schemas and XML definitions](#schemas-and-xml-definitions-).
+Both `Gemini` and TODO `GPT` models are supported for the extraction of CQs from [`schemas and XML definitions`](#schemas-and-xml-definitions-).
 The temperature hyperparameter can be given to the model which relates to how creative the LLM is allowed to be in its response.
-The outputs for LLMs are given as both plain `.txt` files and `.jsonld` files, the former giving an easy way to quickly view a set of generated CQs, the latter allowing for more context and structure.
+The outputs for LLMs are given as both plain `.txt` files and `.jsonld` files, the former giving an easy way to quickly view a set of generated CQs, the latter allowing for more context and structure with **hash** fields.

-Please ensure that you have access to the model you require through your API key(s), or you may recieve errors.
+*Please ensure that you have access to the model you require through your API key(s), or you may recieve errors.*

 ## Prompts 🗣️